-- a) To ensure that the development is compatible with amenity to nearby residential areas and open space. - b) To ensure that the development is compatible with the adjoining business development. - c) To ensure that the development reflects the character of the locality and environment. - d) To ensure that the development contributes to the public domain and attractiveness of the centre for its users:
+- a) To ensure that the development provides a gradual transition to surrounding residential areas and is compatible -in terms of amenity and built form with these residential areas and open space. - b) To ensure that the development is compatible with the adjoining business development. - c) To ensure that the development reflects the character of the locality and environment. - d) To ensure that the development contributes to the public domain and attractiveness of the centre for its users. - e) To ensure that the detailed design of the local centre is coordinated, achieves a high quality urban design outcome and provides a high standard of amenity for future and existing residents.